BlackBlocky/RlaT/ProcessStructure.md

 1. Check if the line begins with any random value

-2. Check if the line begins with a datatype
+2. Check if the line begins with a datatype (Functions declarations wil also be checked here, but they are treated differently)

 3. Check if the line starts with a function (Build-In first, user second)